 Are you tired of the same-old Turkey Day festivities?
-This is a great year to break out of that rut!
+This year is the perfect time to break out of that rut!
 The following ideas will help you establish new Thanksgiving traditions!

 Instead of making everything from scratch and having a massive traditional Thanksgiving meal, why not be thankful for all the fantastic restaurants and service workers by ordering delivery this year!
-Choose a local deli or market and send something special to your loved ones.
-So, in addition to sharing delicious stuffing or pumpkin pie, you’ll also be supporting local businesses this holiday season.
+Choose a local deli or market and send something special to your loved ones for their Thanksgiving meal.
+So, in addition to sharing delicious stuffing, mashed potatoes, or pumpkin pie, you’ll also be supporting local businesses this holiday season.
 You might even discover that your ideal

 Instead of a chaotic meal, this might be a great year to scale back.
 Anyone who’s ever participated in Thanksgiving traditions for families knows that it’s a lot of work!
 So, instead of making a turkey with all the fixings and dessert, stick to your family’s favorites.
 You may even want to choose duck or Cornish game hens instead of a turkey.
 Or go really easy by opting for pizza delivery and a favorite family movie.